JackyChung2003/CPT316-G29-Assignment-1/README.md

    Code (Part a)

+           // Python has a libraru function that detect alphabets, numerics & alphanumeric
-        // Function to check if character is alphabetic def is_alpha(self, char: str) -> bool:   // Returm True/False return char.isalpha()                // Detects if its an alphabet
+           // Function to check if character is alphabetic def is_alpha(self, char: str) -> bool:
+                return char.isalpha()

           // Function to check if character is digit def is_digit(self, char:str) -> bool:
-                return char.isdigit()                // Detects if its a number
+                return char.isdigit()

           // Function to check if character is alphanumeric def is_alphanumeric(self, char: str) -> bool:
-                return char.isalnum()                // Detects if its an alpha + number
+                return char.isalnum()

    Code (Part b)